knime/knime-core/org.knime.product/README_Developer_win32.txt

 How to get additional features:
-  KNIME allows to easily integrate new features.
+  KNIME allows for easy integration of new features.
 These often come under a different license and therefore are not included in this archive.
 Please see http://www.knime.org for any available extension.
 For example an R integration feature (http://www.r-project.org) and a